How to Automate Public Holiday Pay with Rule Sets

 Configuring Tags

-You can apply tags to specific employees, and then use them in rule sets as a way of specifying individual or groups of employee in which a specific rule should apply.
-For example, in the case of Public holidays, we can use a tag to decide whether an employee gets a penalty rate, or gets paid a base rate and applicable amount of leave instead.
+You can apply tags to specific employees, and then use them in rule sets as a way of specifying individual or groups of employees in which a specific rule should apply.
+For example, in the case of public holidays, we can use a tag to decide whether an employee gets a penalty rate, or gets paid a base rate and applicable amount of leave instead.

 3.jpg